 We have a team of dedicated Environmental Enforcement Officers who patrol the streets of Sutton.
 They identify, investigate, and take enforcement action against fly-tipping and other environmental offences.

-The uniformed officers are provided by our enforcement partner, Kingdom Services Group, and they work alongside Sutton Council Enforcement Officers to tackle the problem of fly-tipping in the borough.
+The uniformed officers are provided by our enforcement partner, Kingdom Services Group.
+They work alongside Sutton Council Enforcement Officers to tackle the problem of fly-tipping in the borough.

-They are instructed to patrol and enforce proportionately and should always be approachable to members of the public.
+They are instructed to patrol and enforce proportionately.
+They should always be approachable to members of the public.
 They also act as a visible deterrent to offenders.

-All uniformed Enforcement Officers are equipped with body-worn cameras that are activated when the officers are talking to those committing offences.
-This protects the public and the officers alike.
+All uniformed Enforcement Officers have body-worn cameras.
+They are activated when the officers are talking to people committing offences.
+This protects both the public and the officers.